 Remember: 20 minutes NOT 20 miles.

-The below map will show you exactly the reach North Coast can expect from our target audience and how far we can expect people can drive from their home to each location.
-You will also see quite plainly that the next target areas would be: Rancho Penasquitos to the South, Temecula to the North East, and San Clemente to the North West.
+The below map will show you exactly the reach North Coast can expect from their target audience and how far they can expect people will drive from their home to each location.
+You will also see quite plainly that the next target areas would be: Rancho Penasquitos to the South (launching Spring 2019), Temecula to the North East, and San Clemente to the North West.

 How does natural flow affect location placement?